 Page 1 is the most important

 This means your resume must hit those targets clearly, succinctly, and immediately.
-Not on page 3, not in verbose language and not in a layout that makes it hard to read.
+Not on at the end of page 2, not in verbose language, and not in a layout that makes it hard to read.
 Your targets must be hit from Page 1, with the rest of the resume acting as backup!

 Your resume will consist of more than one page but work on a strategy that the first page will be sufficient in itself.
 Try and put enough information on the first page that will tell the reader all they need to know to offer you an interview.
 It’s an exercise in being concise.
 Look upon it as a work of art.
 Re-work it several times so that your first page is a business card, your entree into the interview room.

 Successful resume writing does not mean including everything you have ever done!
 When you are unsure of the relevance of some of your experience, first tell them about all your achievements and competencies directly related to the job for which you are applying.
 Then tell them about your other experiences which would help you perform the task.
 These are called transferable skills, skills you have acquired over the years, which have value and which you can transfer to your new job when you land it.